muratk3n/thirdwave/en/tweets/2020/week17c.md

 ---

-Governor Fredo's brother.
-The "illness" did not help ratings, so "he got better".
-Right.
+Governor Fredo's brother...
+I guess the "illness" did not help ratings, so "he got better".
+Got it.

 "Chris Cuomo returns from his basement quarantine"